 Speeding Causes Thousands of Accidents Yearly

 Speed is a contributing factor in many accidents.
-Georgia Department of Public Health data reveal that there are nearly 10,000 accidents per year, on average, that involve vehicles either exceeding the speed limit or driving too fast for conditions, making speeding a leading cause of Georgia accidents.
+Georgia Department of Public Health data reveals that there are nearly 10,000 accidents per year, on average, that involve vehicles either exceeding the speed limit or driving too fast for conditions, making speeding a leading cause of Georgia accidents.
 Drivers who unnecessarily endanger the lives of other motorists by speeding can be held liable for the injuries they cause.

-A person injured by a speeding driver has a legal right to file a negligence lawsuit as a means to collect compensation for his injuries.
+A person injured by a speeding driver has a legal right to file a negligence lawsuit as a means to collect compensation for their injuries.
 To win a negligence lawsuit, a person injured by a speeding driver must prove:

 - The speeding driver breached his duty; and

 - The speeding driver’s actions were a proximate cause of the plaintiff’s injuries.